Plays and Records MIDI event and displays MIDI notes in a PianoRoll style.

 contains two MIDI events:

-The following patch get-event-pianoroll-example.pat gives an example of how to get MIDI information from the event outlet.
+MIDI Get Events Pianoroll.pat patch of the */library/help patches/** gives an example of how to get MIDI information from the event outlet.

 Scripting language is a good candidate for event manipulation.
 See scripting.